chbrown13/class-ops/Workshops/Development/Install.md

 ## 📒 Online Exercise: Install the packages

-Let's practice installing useful software!
+Let's practice installing useful software! **To submit this assignment, take a screenshot of the environment test results in Docable after clicking the CHECK button after completing this activity. _Add this screenshot to <u>your branch</u> of the workshop repository from the previous activity!_**

 > _Tips:_
 > * Docable uses a docker image based on Ubuntu 20